sewoller/A3/Voice Assistant Aided Time Management/Intelligent Personal Assistants as Time Management Tools.md

 **Key Points**
-	- Intelligent Personal Assistants (IPA) currently exist and provide very basic levels of time
+	- Intelligent Personal Assistants (IPA) currently exist and provide very basic levels of time management functionality to users.
+	- Researchers propose that adding advance levels of functionality to IPAs could have significant impacts to